web2000_toadstools_kanecounty_hoodoo-w-moon-_gsenm

 Geography and Geology

 The aptly named “Grand Staircase” marches northward from the North Rim of the Grand Canyon to the 9,000-foot edge of Utah’s High Plateaus.
 The colorful succession of “risers” in the staircase include, from south to north, the Shinarump Cliffs, the Vermilion Cliffs, the White Cliffs, the Gray Cliffs, and the Pink Cliffs.
-Each cliff band is separated by progressively higher terraces.
+Progressively higher terraces separate each cliff band.

 The Paria River is the principal drainage of the Grand Staircase region, coursing 80 miles from Utah’s High Plateaus to its confluence with the Colorado River at Lees Ferry.
 The Paria River carves the deepest canyon in the region through the Paria Plateau.
 It approaches 3,000 feet deep in places.
 Paria Canyon is also one of the region’s longest backcountry journeys.
 Stretching nearly 40 miles from White House Trailhead to the canyon’s mouth at Lees Ferry on the Colorado River, the trail meanders through canyons renowned for their narrow slots and is a popular attraction for hikers.